The best airport in every state

 Alabama: Birmingham-Shuttlesworth International Airport, Birmingham

-Thanks to a £150.8 million ($201.6m) revamp completed in 2014, Birmingham-Shuttlesworth International Airport is slick and easy to navigate.
-During the four-year project, the airport, located around four miles (6.4km) from downtown Birmingham, was stripped out and expanded to twice its former size.
-Other improvements include a single, centralised security point, inline baggage system and the addition of extra gates, all of which make for a more efficient flying experience.
+Thanks to a multimillion revamp completed in 2014, Birmingham-Shuttlesworth International Airport is slick and easy to navigate.
+During the four-year project, the airport, located around four miles from downtown Birmingham, was stripped out and expanded to twice its former size.

 Alaska: Fairbanks International Airport, Fairbanks

-With just one terminal and six gates, Fairbanks International Airport is pretty small, which means it’s extremely easy to navigate.
-The transport hub, situated three miles (5km) from its namesake city, has been praised by Yelp reviewers for its cleanliness, efficiency and friendly staff, while flyers also love its trademark Alaskan decor – which includes stuffed polar bears.
+The transport hub, situated three miles from its namesake city, has been praised by Yelp reviewers for its cleanliness, efficiency, and friendly staff, while flyers also love its trademark Alaskan décor – which includes stuffed polar bears.

 Arizona: Phoenix Sky Harbor International Airport, Phoenix

-Conveniently located just three miles (5km) from downtown Phoenix, this traveller favourite was ranked as the fifth-best Mega Airport in North America by J.D.
+Conveniently located just three miles from downtown Phoenix, this traveler favorite was ranked as the fifth-best Mega Airport in North America by J.D.
 Power’s annual satisfaction study.
-One of the largest and busiest airports in the country, it typically handles 1,200 aircraft and 125,000 passengers every day.
-Thanks to a modernisation project completed in 2020, Terminal 3 has been equipped with extra ticket counters, baggage processing facilities and an improved security system, making things even more streamlined.
+One of the largest and busiest airports in the country, it typically handles more than 1,000 flights and 143,000 passengers every day.

 Arkansas: Bill and Hillary Clinton National Airport, Little Rock

-Offering non-stop flights to 13 destinations across the US, Bill and Hillary Clinton National Airport is the largest commercial airport in Arkansas.
-Opened as a US Army base back in 1917, it began running commercial flights in the 1930s and expanded significantly between the two World Wars.
-Today, the transport hub, located five miles (8km) from Little Rock, has gained positive reviews thanks to its ease of navigation and short wait times.
+Offering non-stop flights to 18 destinations across the US, with connections to over 300 locations worldwide, Bill and Hillary Clinton National Airport is the largest commercial airport in Arkansas.
+Opened as a US Army base back in 1917, it began running commercial flights in the 1930s and expanded significantly between the two world wars.

 California: San Diego International Airport, San Diego

-With its floor-to-ceiling windows and an array of artwork decorating the walls – courtesy of its very own art project – San Diego International Airport is more beautiful than most.
-Ranking among America’s top airports on the J.D.
-Power customer satisfaction survey 2021, it’s clearly a hit with travellers too, who comment on its excellent choice of shopping and dining outlets, high levels of cleanliness and friendly staff.
+It’s clearly a hit with travelers too, who comment on its excellent choice of shopping and dining outlets, high levels of cleanliness, and friendly staff.
 It’s very close to downtown San Diego, making it ideal for reaching the city or accessing other transport connections.

 Colorado: Denver International Airport, Denver

-The seventh-busiest airport in the world by seat sales, Denver International Airport is nothing short of gargantuan.
-Encompassing a whopping 53 square miles (137.8sq km) of land northwest of Denver, it’s so big that some conspiracy theorists believe it’s actually the headquarters of the world’s secret rulers.
-Bizarre trivia aside, the hub scores highly on customer satisfaction thanks to its convenience and large range of facilities, including more than 170 shops, restaurants and other services.
+One of the world’s busiest airports (serving more than 82.3 million passengers in 2024), Denver International Airport is nothing short of gargantuan.
+Encompassing a whopping 53 square miles of land northwest of Denver, it’s so big that some conspiracy theorists believe it’s actually the headquarters of the world’s secret rulers.

 Connecticut: Bradley International Airport, Windsor Locks